 Junior

 Ashley Barrett also turned in a strong early-season performance, winning the 200m dash in a time of 23.31 seconds.
-Her mark currently ranks second in the nation this season.
+Her mark currently ranks fastest in the nation this season as well.

 Amoya Jameison added to the strong showing in the sprints, capturing the women's 400m title with a time of 55.39, while